phamquyetthang/astro-blog-multi-lang/src/content/home.en.md

 lang: en
 ---

 Welcome to the example site.
-This site is meant to show off my custom Astro theme/template **MultiTerm** which creates a coder-ready blog complete with an interactive theme changer, RSS, sitemap, tagging, and markdown extensions.
+This site is meant to show off my custom Astro theme/template **Codeduthu** which creates a coder-ready blog complete with an interactive theme changer, RSS, sitemap, tagging, and markdown extensions.